A tooth extraction is a procedure to remove a tooth from the gum socket. It is usually done by a general dentist, an oral surgeon, or a periodontist.

 Hall KP, Klene CA. Routine extraction of teeth.
 In: Kademani D, Tiwana PS, eds.
 Atlas of Oral and Maxillofacial Surgery.
 St Louis, MO: Elsevier Saunders; 2016:chap 10.

-Hupp JR. Principles of management of impacted teeth.
+Hupp JR. Principles of routine exodontia.
 In: Hupp JR, Ellis E, Tucker MR, eds.
 Contemporary Oral and Maxillofacial Surgery.
-6th ed.
-Philadelphia, PA: Elsevier Mosby; 2014:chap 9.
+7th ed.
+Philadelphia, PA: Elsevier; 2019:chap 8.

-Vercellotti T, Klokkevold PR.
-Technologic advances in implant surgery.
+Melnick PR, Takei HH.
+Preparation of the periodotium for restorative dentistry.
 In: Newman MG, Takei HH, Klokkevold PR, Carranza FA, eds.
-Carranza's Clinical Periodontology.
-12th ed.
-Philadelphia, PA: Elsevier Saunders; 2015:chap 80.
+Newman and Carranza's Clinical Periodontology.
+13th ed.
+Philadelphia, PA: Elsevier; 2019:chap 69.

-Updated by: Michael Kapner, DDS, General Dentistry, Norwalk, CT.
+Updated by: Michael Kapner, DDS, General Dentistry, Norwalk Medical Center, Norwalk CT.
 Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
+Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.